alectrocute/wg-api/README.md

 It also currently includes an installer script to configure your Wireguard® interface correctly as per wg-api's construction.

 It's still a baby project but I plan on building it out into a full-featured RESTful API for this amazing VPN software.
+I would **NOT** use this in production for awhile.
+It is a very insecure endpoint that could and most likely **will** give an attacker access to your user's keys and full control over your system.

 ## Installation